 Specifically though, while looking through the research it appears as though most of the research has been focused on tendons, with a little bit being performed on ligaments (for example this case study on ACL tear recovery).

 It is worth noting that musculoskeletal injuries make up the vast majority of injuries that occur in athletes, at roughly 70% of all injuries.
-Since collagen might be able to help speed up the recovery of musculoskeletal injuries, it, therefore, could help speed up the recovery of the majority of injuries.
+Since collagen might be able to help speed up the recovery of musculoskeletal injuries, it theoretically could help speed up the recovery of the majority of injuries.

 How to Use Collagen Supplements for Injury Recovery

-The specific protocol I recommend is 15-30g of gelatin or hydrolysed collagen, with 50g of vitamin C, 40-60 minutes before training/rehab.
+The specific protocol I recommend is 15-25g of gelatin or hydrolysed collagen, with 50mg (or higher) vitamin C, 40-60 minutes before training/rehab.